 - the building of two high-speed ferry passenger vessels for the Magnetic Island and Palm Island services

 - investment into new on-water marine tourism infrastructure.

-Project investment is estimated to value more than $68 million.
+Project investment is estimated to value $71 million.

 The Townsville Marine Tourism Precinct development is proposed on Port of Townsville land within the Townsville City Waterfront Priority Development Area.

 If approved, construction could commence in the second half of 2019 and reach practical completion late 2020.
 Construction is expected to support an estimated 131 jobs with 55 ongoing positions annually when the project is complete.